 Recreational boating activity in Jamestown consists largely of day boating, sailboat racing, recreational fishing, or cruising (transients visiting, residents going elsewhere).
 Commercial activity is concentrated in the East and West Harbor areas.
-Current town zoning restrictions limit to some extent the possibilities of further waterbased commercial development in those areas, especially as most of the harbor waterfront is already committed to residential use, public recreation, or conservation.
-The Town has established municipal shoreline zoning districts, as detailed in the Jamestown Zoning Ordinance.
+Current town zoning restrictions limit to some extent the possibilities of further water-based commercial development in those areas, especially as most of the harbor waterfront is already committed to residential use, public recreation, or conservation.